 - “Becoming who you are” (unless that sounds too cheesy)

-- Working to help our inner evolution keep pace with (er, start trying to catch up to?) our technological evolution
+- Working to help our inner progress catch up to our outer (technological) progress

-- The “life well-lived.”
+- The life well-lived (however you might say it.)
 No regrets on your deathbed (or whatever existential locker room we might land in after The Big Game.)

 - ...and etc.

 So, if you're interested in any of this stuff...

 Come have a seat, & grab a drink.
 You're among friendlies here.